enketo/enketo-express/tutorials/80-comments.md

 #### Add a bind::enk:for column

-For each discrepancy note question, add a reference to the question node it refers to in the `bind::enk:for` column, e.g. `${a}`.
+For each comment question, add a reference to the question node it refers to in the `bind::enk:for` column, e.g. `${a}`.
 The prefix `enk` corresponds with the namespace prefix added on the settings sheet.

 | type | name      | label           | appearance        | bind::enk:for |
 | ---- | --------- | --------------- | ----------------- | ------------- |